asm-products/confy-ruby/README.md

 #### Environment Variables

-You can load it directly into `process.env` with the key formed by concatenizing the path keys with underscores.
+You can load it directly into `ENV` with the key formed by concatenizing the path keys with underscores.

 ```ruby
 config = Confy::Config.load(endpoint)